tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 curl -u "username:password" -H "Content-Type:application/json" -X GET "https://api.callfire.com/v2/texts?limit=50&offset=200"
 ```

-curl is a common format to show requests for several reasons:
+In general, use curl to show your sample request. curl is a common format to show requests for several reasons:

 * curl is language agnostic, so it's not specific to one particular programming language.
 * curl shows the header information required in the request.